S&P 500 Net Profit Margin

 S&P 500 Quarterly Net Profit Margin (ex.
 Financials & Utilities)

 S&P 500 Quarterly Net Profit Margin (ex.
-Financials & Utilities) Corporate America is minting profits like never before, and with margins set to stretch even further into 2026, the bullish narrative remains intact.
+Financials & Utilities) Corporate America is delivering solid profits, and with margins set to climb in the coming quarters, the bullish case keeps gaining traction.
+It’s getting harder to argue against that trend.
 Image: Goldman Sachs Global Investment Research

 S&P 500 Trailing 4-Quarter Net Profit Margin (Ex.
 Financials)